uqlibrary/uqlibrary-reusable-components/applications/omeka/readme.md

 Login as admin [here](https://uqlibraryonlineexhibitions.omeka.net/admin/) - user email and password are in PasswordState.

-The prefered method of styling is to style [the assets css file](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/applications/omeka/custom-styles.scss)
+The prefered method of styling is to style [the assets css file](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/omeka/applications/omeka/custom-styles.scss)

+All work is done in branch `omeka`.

 CSS can also be updated in the [CSS Plugin](http://uqlibraryonlineexhibitions.omeka.net/admin/plugins) which has major restrictions, eg: